 It is required by law to report identified abuse/harm to a child under the age of 18 or if there is a reason to believe that a person’s life may be in jeopardy.
-In addition, our counsellors are legally obligated to break confidentiality if court-ordered by a judge to appear in court through a subpoena.
-If you have questions or concerns about these limits to confidentiality, please bring them forward to your counsellor(s).
+In addition, our navigators are legally obligated to break confidentiality if court-ordered by a judge to appear in court through a subpoena.
+If you have questions or concerns about these limits to confidentiality, please bring them forward to your navigator (s).

-You will leave your appointment with an action plan.
+You will leave your session with an action plan.
 This will help you to take the next steps in achieving your goal.
 The action plan may provide information including community supports, workshops, programs and how to take your next steps.

 There is no cost.

-You can come in as often as you need.
+You can call in as often as you need.
 If you developed an action plan during a visit, you may want to continue working toward your goals.
 Or, you may want to work on other goals.